 Japanese beetles: These pests skeletonize the leaves, leaving behind a lace-like appearance.
 To protect your plants:

-In all cases, maintaining healthy plants through proper care and timely intervention is crucial to managing these concerns.
-By providing adequate sunlight, well-draining soil, and consistent moisture, you can help your hollyhocks build resilience against pests and diseases.
+Maintain healthy plants through proper care and timely intervention.
+Provide adequate sunlight, well-draining soil, and consistent moisture to help hollyhocks build resilience against pests and diseases.

 1. Hollyhock – Alcea rosea – PNW Plants – Washington State University, http://pnwplants.wsu.edu/PlantDisplay.aspx?PlantID=365